 - Pus-like fluid or blood oozing from the ear

 - A fever (for children, a temperature over 100.4° F)

 - Swelling behind the ear (especially if you’re experiencing facial weakness)

 - An object might be stuck in your ear and needs to be removed

 - Severe ear pain that suddenly stops (which could be a sign of a ruptured eardrum)

-If you get an ear infection or earache, consider visiting a GoHealth Urgent Care center.
-A healthcare provider can quickly identify and let you know the best course of treatment.
-You can walk in without an appointment, or you can check in online.
+If you get an ear infection or earache, consider visiting one of our health system partners.
+A healthcare provider can quickly identify and let you know the best treatment for your earache.
+You can walk in without an appointment or check-in online.
 We’ll have you back to feeling better in no time.